 2021 Food Tour of Hokkaido

 Seafood, dairy, wagyu beef, fruit and vegetables, wine, sake, whisky and beer.
-From ramen and street food to Michelin-starred restaurants, this northern Japanese Island of Hokkaido food tour has it all!
-The 13 Day tour also includes many personal experiences such as cooking traditional dishes with fishermen's wives.
+From ramen and street food to Michelin-starred restaurants, this food tour on remote northern Japanese Island of Hokkaido has it all!
+The 13 day tour also includes many personal experiences such as cooking traditional dishes with fishermen's wives.

 Definitely the trip to brag about!